 To help you better understand the changes, as well as the new HAZWOPER training requirements, OSHA requires that you complete GHS Hazard Communication training.
 And since these new requirements apply for anyone handling hazardous waste, our OSHA HAZWOPER training courses include a module that reviews the GHS Hazard Communication.

-Who Needs HAZWOPER 40-Hour Training?
+Who Should Take HAZWOPER 40-Hour Training?

 Workers need the 40-hour HAZWOPER training course if they are at the highest risk.